Wicked (2024 film)

 Wicked (titled on-screen as Wicked: Part I) is a 2024 American musical fantasy film directed by Jon M. Chu and written by Winnie Holzman and Dana Fox.
-It adapts the first act of the 2003 stage musical by Stephen Schwartz and Holzman, which was loosely based on Gregory Maguire's 1995 novel, a reimagining of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its 1939 film adaptation.
-The film stars Cynthia Erivo as Elphaba Thropp and Ariana Grande as Glinda Upland, with Jonathan Bailey, Ethan Slater, Bowen Yang, Marissa Bode (in her film debut), Peter Dinklage, Michelle Yeoh, and Jeff Goldblum in supporting roles.
-Set in the Land of Oz before the events of The Wonderful Wizard of Oz, the film explores the early relationship between Elphaba, the future Wicked Witch of the West, and her dormitory roommate Galinda, who becomes Glinda the Good.
+It adapts the first act of the 2003 stage musical by Stephen Schwartz and Holzman, which was loosely based on Gregory Maguire's 1995 novel, a re-imagining of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz and its 1939 film adaptation.
+Cynthia Erivo and Ariana Grande star as Elphaba Thropp and Glinda Upland, respectively; while Jonathan Bailey, Ethan Slater, Bowen Yang, Peter Dinklage, Michelle Yeoh, and Jeff Goldblum appear in supporting roles.
+Set in the Land of Oz before the events of The Wonderful Wizard of Oz, the film explores the early relationship between Elphaba, the future Wicked Witch of the West, and her schoolmate Galinda, who becomes Glinda the Good.

 Universal Pictures and Marc Platt, who both produced the stage musical, announced the film adaptation in 2012.
 After a long development and multiple delays, partly due to the COVID-19 pandemic, Chu was hired to direct, with Erivo and Grande cast in 2021.
 The adaptation was split into two parts to avoid omitting plot points and further develop the characters.
 Principal photography on both films began in England in December 2022, was interrupted in July 2023 by the 2023 SAG-AFTRA strike, and resumed and concluded in January 2024.

-Wicked premiered at the State Theatre in Sydney, Australia on November 3, 2024, and was released in the United States on November 22.
-It received positive reviews, became a pop culture phenomenon, (Note: Attributed to multiple references:) was named one of the best films of 2024 by the American Film Institute, and won Best Film at the National Board of Review.
-Among other accolades, it received ten nominations at the 97th Academy Awards (including Best Picture) and won Best Costume Design and Best Production Design.
-It grossed worldwide on a budget, becoming the highest-grossing Oz film, the highest-grossing musical film adaptation and the fifth-highest-grossing film of 2024.
-It has been included in lists of the best musical and fantasy films of the 21st century.
-(Note: Attributed to multiple references:)

-The sequel, Wicked: For Good, is scheduled for release on November 21, 2025.
+Wicked premiered at the State Theatre in Sydney on November 3, 2024, and was released in the United States on November 22.
+It was critically and commercially successful, grossing worldwide on a budget and becoming the highest-grossing Oz film, the highest-grossing musical film adaptation, and the fifth-highest-grossing film of 2024.
+The film was declared a pop culture phenomenon and was listed as one of the best musical films of the 21st century.
+Among its various accolades, Wicked earned ten nominations at the 97th Academy Awards (including Best Picture), winning Best Costume Design and Best Production Design.
+It also received three awards from the National Board of Review (including Best Film) and was listed among the top ten films of 2024 by the American Film Institute.
+The sequel, Wicked: For Good, was released on November 21, 2025.